-- 79% of consumers have read a fake review in the last year, but a worrying 84% can’t always spot them.
+- 75% of consumers have read a fake review in the last year, though this weren’t always easy to spot

 That last stat should make any business owner concerned.
 Fake reviews can be really hard to spot by a human being.